 The book focuses around the children assisting a widow by helping her to clean her attic.
 They helped her to clean her house, and they learned a valuable lesson at the same time.

-Your class will enjoy helping others preschool activities along with this book that can be order on Amazon.com or found at your local library.
+Your class will enjoy helping others preschool activities along with this book that can be ordered on Amazon.com or found at your local library.

 Book Discussion - Once you have read the book, have a circle time discussion.
-Ask the children about the main characters and if they would have done things the same way.
+Ask the children about the main characters and if they would have done things the same way that the Berenstain kids did.
 Ask the children if they have helped someone before.
-Ask the children to tell a little about whom they helped and it made them feel.
+Ask the children to tell a little about whom they helped and how it made them feel.

 Artwork - Ask each child to make a drawing of them helping another.
 Write on a strip of paper how they helped someone in one sentence with their name and glue it to the bottom of the drawing.
 Ask each child to tell their story to the class.